Galeria

 Permanence and Lightfastness

+*Opera Rose is a B rating; however it has the highest lightfastness rating within its own pigment category.
+The unique brightness of this pigment is important despite its B rating.
 As permanence is especially important in acrylic colour, we ensure all Galeria acrylic colours are rated AA or A (except Opera Rose*), ensuring the whole range is recommended as ‘Permanent for artists' use'.

-The lightfastness of a paint colour or pigment is how resistant to fading it is, or how unaffected by light it is.
+The lightfastness of a paint colour or pigment is how resistant to fading it is, or how unaffected by how light it is.
 Many ‘student’ or low cost acrylics will often use less permanent pigments, which will fade, sometimes within months.
 This is particularly notable in the red, yellow and violet area.
 Galeria does not use any of these less permanent pigments – Galeria uses pure pigments that don’t fade so that your artworks maintain their original colour for decades.

 Benefits of Galeria